JalalSayed1/Priority-Queues/README.md

 ## Part 2:
-- Implement an effiecient algorithm to solve the following problem:
+- Implement an efficient algorithm to solve the following problem:
 `You are given n ropes of different lengths (expressed as integers), and you are asked to connect them to form a single rope with the minimum cost.
 The cost of connecting two ropes is equal to the sum of their lengths. `
 - Given a sequence of rope lengths, the expected outputs are a sequence of rope connection operations and the total cost.